-IBRO is pleased to announce that the 10th IBRO World Congress of Neuroscience will be hosted by the Korea Brain Research Institute (KBRI) and The Korean Society for Brain and Neural Science (KSBNS) in Daegu, South Korea, in July 2019.
+IBRO is pleased to announce that the 10th IBRO World Congress of Neuroscience will be hosted by the Korea Brain Research Institute (KBRI) and The Korean Society for Brain and Neural Science (KSBNS) in Daegu, South Korea, from 21~25 September 2019.

 The city of Daegu in southeast Korea is the third largest city in the country and is currently known for its high-tech medical industry.
 In 2009, a 4.3 billion USD government project was established to create the “Daegu High-Tech Medical Cluster” (or “Medi-Valley”) as the country’s new growth engine.
 Project implementation has been highly successful and Daegu is now known as “Medi City” because of its excellent medical infrastructure that includes 5 medical schools, 29 general hospitals and 5,000 medical clinics.
 By 2018, a high-tech brain convergence cluster will also be completed and, especially noteworthy, will offer a Brain Hospital.